Skip to main content

 Leveraging Injected Variables in Custom Templates

-The injected variables enable you to create sophisticated baseline templates that automatically adapt to different accounts, regions, and organizational contexts:
+The injected variables enable you to create sophisticated baseline templates that automatically adapt to different accounts, regions, and organizational contexts.

-# Example: Account-aware resource naming
+# Example: Regional resource with account-aware naming

 resource "aws_s3_bucket" "logs" {

-bucket = "${var.current_account_id}-${var.current_region}-audit-logs"
+bucket = "${var.current_account_id}-${each.value}-audit-logs"

 })